The Blue Gardenia: Plot

-Seeking to capitalize on the case's publicity, Casey pens a cat's paw entitled "Letter to an Unknown Murderess", calling for her to turn herself in to him rather than the police, promising a fairer shake.
-He receives many bogus phone calls from local women, but recognizes Norah's as genuine.
-After one botched attempt, he meets her in his office.
-She tells him she is speaking for a friend, and Casey reveals that he is willing to pay for top legal representation if that friend agrees to surrender.
-The two later go to a diner, where Norah tells her supposed amnesiac friend's account of the murder.
+To capitalize on the case's publicity, Casey writes a column calling for her to turn herself in to him rather than the police, promising fairer treatment.
+He receives several bogus calls from locals, but recognizes Norah's as genuine.
+He eventually meets her in his office.
+Norah tells him she is speaking for a friend, and Casey reveals that he is willing to pay for top legal representation if that friend agrees to surrender.
+The two later go to a diner, where Norah tells her supposed amnesiac friend's account of the murder which includes the detail of Prebble putting the Nat King Cole recording of Blue Gardenia on the phonograph.
+Casey confirms the music by choosing it to play from the table-side juke box.
 Casey asks to meet her friend at the diner the next day.
-Norah agrees and returns home, where she confesses to worldwise roommate Crystal, who is sympathetic.
+Norah agrees, returns home and confesses to Crystal, who is sympathetic.

-The next day at the diner Crystal meets Casey and points him to Norah's booth, where she finally drops her gambit.
+The next day at the diner, Crystal meets Casey and points him to Norah's booth, where she drops her gambit.
 He feels shocked, because he had begun to fall in love with her.
 He also feels guilty, admitting to her that he was only pretending sympathy for the alleged killer when he thought it was someone else.
-Shortly afterward the police arrive on a tip from the counter man and arrest Norah.
-Bitter and confused, she leaves convinced Casey had double-crossed her.
+The police later arrive on a tip from the counter man and arrest Norah.
+Confused, she leaves convinced that Casey double-crossed her.

-Leaving town, Casey notices that the music at the airport — the love theme from Tristan und Isolde — is the same composition the maid found playing on Harry's phonograph.
-Instantly grasping that the records on the machine had been changed, Casey realizes it's possible that Norah was not the killer.
-Following up his hunch, Casey and Police Captain Haynes (George Reeves) go to a local music shop.
-The clerk tells them that it was Harry's ex-girlfriend Rose Miller (Ruth Storey) who sold him the record, and calls to her to come out front.
-Realizing the police are closing in, she locks herself in the rest room and attempts suicide.
+Leaving town, Casey notices that the music at the airport — the love theme from Wagner's Tristan und Isolde — is the same composition on the record that the maid found had been played on Prebble's phonograph.
+With the knowledge that the record found by the maid differed from Nora's account of the last music she heard in Prebble's apartment, Casey realizes the possibility that Norah is innocent.
+Following up his hunch, Casey and Police Captain Haynes go to the music shop that had its marketing identity on the record cover.
+The clerk says that Harry's ex-girlfriend Rose Miller sold him the record, and calls to her to come out front.
+Realizing the police are already upon her, she locks herself in the restroom and attempts suicide.

-From her hospital bed Rose confesses that she had arrived at Harry's apartment after Norah had passed out, distraught, and (implying she was pregnant) demanding that Harry marry her.
+From her hospital bed, Rose confesses.
+After Norah had passed out, Rose visited Harry's apartment distraught, and (implying she was pregnant) demanded that Harry marry her.
 He refused, and instead started playing the record that had brought them together, Tristan und Isolde.
-She then noticed Norah's handkerchief on the floor by the record player, and in a rage fueled equally by jealousy and anger bludgeoned Harry with the poker.
+Rose noticed Norah's handkerchief on the floor by the record player, and, jealous and enraged, she bludgeoned Harry with the poker.